tnewnum/myTeamDirectory/README.md

 ##Test

 Test are established in the test folder, and can be found for each Class.
-To run a test, npm run test on your command line.
+To run launch your terminal and use "npm run test" on your command line.

 ##Questions